-Step Announced Visit Unannounced Visit visit, We will provide reasonable Notic In accordance with Deed clause 51.4, particular circumstances allow Us to conduct an unannounced visit, in which case We are not required to provide You with Notice prior to the visit. arrange access to Workers and accommodation, and to ensure You have a representative on-site.
+Step Announced Visit Unannounced Visit Notification Prior to arranging a scheduled monitoring visit, We will provide reasonable Notice of the intended visit, in accordance with Deed clause 51.3.
+This allows You time to: In accordance with Deed clause 51.4, particular circumstances allow Us to conduct an unannounced visit, in which case We are not required to provide You with Notice prior to the visit. arrange access to Workers and accommodation, and to ensure You have a representative on-site.

 Sequence of monitoring visits Step Description Arrival on-site You or the Host Organisation must grant Us access.
 See clause 51.2 of the Deed.
 Our representatives conducting the monitoring visit will wear suitable clothing and footwear and will identify themselves to the relevant persons.
-We will: explain the purpose and objectives of the visit, advise that photos may be taken as part of the process, and liaise with relevant persons to access any required Material, Records, Reports, premises, workplaces, sites and equipment.
-During the visit During the visit We may: inspect Records, Reports and other Material, make copies and remove those copies, investigate and inspect the performance of Your obligations under the Deed, take notes to ensure a good record is kept of the monitoring visit, observations and conversations, take photos, if necessary, and interview Workers and any other relevant persons.
+We will: • explain the purpose and objectives of the visit, • advise that photos may be taken as part of the process, and • liaise with relevant persons to access any required Material, Records, Reports, premises, workplaces, sites and equipment.
+During the visit inspect Records, Reports and other Material, make copies and remove those copies, investigate and inspect the performance of Your obligations under the Deed, take notes to ensure a good record is kept of the monitoring visit, observations and conversations, take photos, if necessary, and interview Workers and any other relevant persons.
 See clause 51.2 of the Deed regarding Your obligations to give or arrange access for Us during a monitoring visit.